COVID-19: information for our tenants, partners and suppliers

 Rent freeze for all tenants

-As part of COVID-19 measures, the Government has made changes to the Residential Tenancies Act, including freezing all residential rent increases for 6 months, effective from 25 March 2020.
+As part of COVID-19 measures, the Government has made changes to the Residential Tenancies Act, including freezing all residential rent increases for 6 months, effective from 26 March 2020 until 25 September 2020.

 Approximately 6,000 of our tenancy customers would have received a rent increase letter from us in recent weeks.
 This is no longer happening so we have been contacting those customers impacted by phone, followed up with a letter, to let them know there will be no rent increase as a result of the recent rent freeze that was introduced.